 Organization Plan: $119/User/Month

 The Organization plan is Apollo's enterprise tier.
 It includes everything from Professional plus the international dialer, custom reports, advanced security controls, and tighter team permissions.
-Data credits increase to 15,000/year with 200 mobile credits and 4,000 export credits per month.
+The credit pool rises to 72,000 per year.

 Worth noting: Seat reductions are not allowed mid-contract.
 If your team shrinks from 15 to 10 reps, you continue paying for 15 seats until the contract renews.
 Plan ahead when sizing your commitment.